Course overview

 Create and maintain an effective Safety Management System (SMS) to meet in full the new regulatory requirements for organizations holding Part 21 Sub J (Design) and Part 21 Sub G (Production) approvals.

-Meet the applicable AS9100 series requirements for a Safety Management System (SMS).
+Meet the anticipated IA9100 series requirements for a Safety Management System (SMS).